 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This action & adventure, apocalyptic, fantasy, science fiction is a hardcover edition that was published by Disney-Hyperion on September 6, 2016 and has 368 pages.
+action & adventure, apocalyptic, fantasy, science fiction that was published by Disney-Hyperion on September 6, 2016 and has 368 pages.

 Explore it on Goodreads or Amazon.